 Grief is very personal and individual.
 A person can grieve for death or non-death-related losses and the grieving process can be different for everyone.
 While some of us want to be surrounded by family and friends to help us get through this time, others might need to be alone.
 Grief comes in waves and stages and it usually takes time to process.

 At Carolinas Mental Health, I help you not with “moving on” from your loss but with leading you to learn how to live with it.
 In therapy, we process feelings associated with loss and develop a new meaning after the loss.

 What ıs grıef?

-It takes a long time to recover from such an ordeal; and the the healing process can take months or even years.
+It takes a long time to recover from such an ordeal, and the healing process can take months or even years.
 Being proactive about healing nonetheless, helps speed up the process and can give you the chance to keep your emotions under control.

 Stages of Grıef

-We blame the loved one for being “gone”, we blame life, circumstances, medical personnel; in short, we feel a strong anger.
+We blame the loved one for being “gone”, we blame life, circumstances, medical personnel; in short, we feel a wave of strong anger.
 Guilt is often very present in this stage.

 Reality catches up with us.
 We understand that we will never see the deceased again.
 We realize that dreams will never come true and the plans will not see the light of day.
 Sadness overwhelms us and sometimes gives way to depression.

 We mourned our life with the deceased.
 We gradually get used to our new reality.
 We have new projects, new dreams.
 We always think of the deceased, but less consistently, with less pain.